Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/Get-AzNetworkWatcherTopology.md

                     ]
 ```

-In this example we run the Get-AzureRmNetworkWatcherTopology cmdlet on a resource group that contains a VM, Nic, NSG, and public IP.
+In this example we run the Get-AzNetworkWatcherTopology cmdlet on a resource group that contains a VM, Nic, NSG, and public IP.

 ## PARAMETERS